Liquid asphalt truck flips over, spills load on Wake County road

-WAKE COUNTY (WTVD) --Commuters can expect to see major delays on Creedmoor Road Wednesday morning after a truck carrying liquid asphalt flipped over.
+WAKE COUNTY (WTVD) --Commuters saw major delays on Creedmoor Road Wednesday morning after a truck carrying liquid asphalt flipped over, spilling its load.

 Officials said when the truck flipped over, it spilled some of its load onto the roadway.

-A hazmat crew is on scene working to clean up the spill on the road and a nearby pond.
+A hazmat crew was on scene cleaning up the spill on the road and a nearby pond.

-Workers are preparing to tow the now upright damaged tanker truck away from Creedmoor Road.
-A @NCDOT crew is ready to put more sand on spilled hot asphalt, some of it’s apparently in the pond, and traffic approaching the affected area’s backing up. #abc11 pic.twitter.com/d6hACqhmCr— Anthony Wilson (@AnthonyABC11) March 7, 2018
+The damaged tanker, with some of the now cooled #hot #asphalt it spilled still visible.
+Tow truck hasn’t moved it yet, Creedmoor Rd near Eglantyne Ct remains closed, and there’s still asphalt in woods and pond that crews must remove. #ABC11 pic.twitter.com/VI85zJfPz1— Anthony Wilson (@AnthonyABC11) March 7, 2018

 ABC11 has learned that the truck was carrying 26 tons of liquid asphalt and was coming from Wilmington.

-Crews are waiting for another truck to arrive to transfer the liquid contents; delays are expected until noon.
+Crews had to wait for another truck to arrive so they could transfer the liquid contents.

-Southbound traffic should take NC-98 E. to Six Forks Road South; northbound traffic should take 540 to Six Forks Road North to NC-98.